OmbraDiFenice/table2csv/README.md

 You can change the name of the downlaoded file and other settings using the options.

+### Actions

+* 'download'
+This is the default action (i.e. the one performed if you call `table2csv()` without any argument).
+Convert the table to a csv and start the download of the file.
+The file name can be specified in the options (default is `table.csv`).

+* 'output'
+With this action the csv output is not downloaded as a file, but appended as text inside the html page.
+Use the `appendTo` option to specify the jQuery selector of the destination element (defailt is `body`).

 ### Options

 #### General options
 * separator
 `default: ','`
 The field separator to use in the csv

 * newline
 `default: '\n'`
 The line separator to use in the csv

 * quoteFields
 `default: true`
 Whether to quote fields in the csv

 * excludeColumns
 `default: ''`
 jQuery selector for the columns you don't want to export in the csv (tipically a list of classes)

 * excludeRows
 `default: ''`
 jQuery selector for the rows you don't want to export in the csv (tipically a list of classes)

 #### Download options

+These options apply only when the 'download' action is used

 * filename
 `default: 'table.csv'`
 This is the name given to the file when the 'download' action is invoked

 #### Output options

+These options apply only when the 'output' action is used

 * appendTo
 `default: 'body'`
 jQuery selector of the element inside which append the generated csv text.
 This is only used when the 'output' action is invoked